The More Things Change, the More They Stay the Same

 We wrote our first “Your Computer Won’t Bite” e-book back in 2005.
 Windows XP was just a few years old and some folks were still hanging on to Windows 98 and Windows ME.

-A twelve years ago we told you that your computer won’t bite, and though things have changed so much in those twelve years, the basic theme of that old outdated e-book is still true even though twelve years have passed.
-It is so true that the more things change… the more they stay the same.
+A decade ago we told you that your computer won’t bite, and though things have changed drastically in the past decade, the basic theme of that old e-book is still true even though 11 years have passed.
+It is so true that the more things change, the more they stay the same.

 The following excerpt originally appeared in the introduction to our 2005 “Your Computer Won’t Bite” e-book.